NNTmux/newznab-tmux/README.md

 	There is another file in that folder nntmux_fi_schema.sql, use that if you don't have any releases and users on your site, AKA, completely fresh install of newznab+.
 	BE WARNED: If you import this schema it WILL NUKE YOUR DATABASE.
-	If you are updating from latest newznab svn (aka tvmaze version), you need to rename back tvinfoID columns into rageid (located in releases and userseries tables, maybe some more), before you import the schema.sql.
+	If you are updating from latest newznab svn (aka tvmaze version), you need to rename back tvinfoID columns into rageid (located in releases and user_series tables, maybe some more), before you import the schema.sql.

 	You need to chmod to 777 following folders now: resources/*